alicevision/CCTag/doc/BUILD-Debian.md

     cmake -DCMAKE_INSTALL_PREFIX=/home/labo/Install ..
     make; make install

-13. install jpeg9a
+12. install jpeg9a
 apt-get install libjpeg-dev

-14. install libpng
+13. install libpng
 apt-get install libpng12-dev

-15. install GNU scientific library apt-get install libgsl0-dev

-16. install ncurses
+14. install ncurses
 apt-get install libncurses5-dev

-17. install CMake
+15. install CMake
 We need at least CMake 3.4 because CUDA Dynamic Parallelism does not work with CMake before this.
 Not yet available in debian packages.
 Download from https://cmake.org/download/
 Configure, compile and install the one that is already installed.

-18. create the machine-specific config file cp mpg-2014-20.cmake.example <hostname>.cmake
+16. create the machine-specific config file cp mpg-2014-20.cmake.example <hostname>.cmake
 change variables in this file, e.g. set Release/Debug

-19. compile CCTag
+17. compile CCTag
 There is a self-made configure script (this is not an autoconf configure).
 It uses cmake to configure in the subdirectory named build/<current-git-branch>.